Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Personal use (individual, non-commercial, not for any business purpose)
 - Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

-**Unauthorized organizational use is copyright infringement.**
+**Note:** Unauthorized organizational use may constitute copyright infringement.
+This is not legal advice; see `LICENSE` and this document for complete terms.

 📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`

 **Commercial licensing is per team/desk and starts at $120,000/year.
-Paid pilot required for organizational evaluation (after 30-day $0 evaluation period).** Fees are specified in Ordering Documents.
-See `DOCS/02_reference/commercial/COMMERCIAL.md` for pricing and packages.
-See `LEGAL/SUBSCRIPTIONS.md` for details.
+Evaluation: 30-day $0 evaluation (strict limits), then paid Pilot ($35k) required for continued evaluation.** Fees are specified in Ordering Documents.
+See `LEGAL/QUICK_REFERENCE.md` for pricing summary and `LEGAL/SUBSCRIPTIONS.md` for details.

 ---